etnt/mfl/README.md

 - **Type inference:** The language uses a Hindley-Milner type inference system to automatically deduce the types of expressions.
 - **Core Erlang generation:** MFL expressions can be compiled into Core Erlang, a functional intermediate language used in the Erlang compiler pipeline, and then further compiled into BEAM bytecode using the Erlang compiler.
 - **SECD machine execution:** MFL expressions can also be executed directly using a SECD machine, a virtual machine designed for evaluating lambda calculus expressions.
+- **LLVM IR generation:** MFL expressions can be compiled into LLVM IR, allowing for compilation to native machine code.

 ## Programs